joelakuhn/becca/readme.md

 Becca has three tasks by default: `build`, `watch`, and `serve`.
 Tasks can also be user defined using the `becca.task` function.
 Becca tasks are what get run when you pass a command to becca.
 For example, running `becca serve` will start the `serve` task.
 If no task if given, the `build` task is run by default.
 Multiple tasks can be run by separating them with commas such as `becca build, watch, serve`.

+Tasks can also be run manually by calling the `run` method which accepts either an arguments array which would be passed in through `process.argv` or an arguments object.

 ### Default Tasks

 `build`